sourceCode709/C-Projects/multi-threading-programs/readMe.md

-Various C programs developed using POSIX standard threads, mutexes and semaphores.
+Various C programs developed using POSIX threads, mutexes and semaphores.